fhopp/fhopp.github.io/teaching.md

 ### Teaching

-The University of California, Santa Barbara
+#### The University of California, Santa Barbara

+Teaching Assistant

+_Introduction to Communication_ Fall ‘16
-Teaching Assistant Introduction to Communication Statistical Analysis of Communication (Assisted with Lecturing) Research Methods Theories of Communication
+_Statistical Analysis of Communication_ (Assisted with Lecturing) Winter ‘17

-UC-wide online course "Computational Social Science"

-Fall ‘16 Winter ‘17

-Fall ‘17, Winter ‘18 Spring ‘18
+_Research Methods_ Fall ‘17, Winter ‘18

-Fall ‘17
+_Theories of Communication_  Spring ‘18

-(CMN 150V, UC Davis) Contributing lecturer Collaborative online course sponsored by the UC Office of the President's Innovative Learning Technology Initiative
+UC-wide online course _Computational Social Science_ (CMN 150V, UC Davis) Contributing lecturer Collaborative online course sponsored by the UC Office of the President's Innovative Learning Technology Initiative

-The University of Mannheim
+#### The University of Mannheim

+Teaching Assistant
-Teaching assistant Introduction to Media- and Communication Studies Theories of Media- and Communication Studies Scientific Working Routines
+_Introduction to Media- and Communication Studies_ Fall ‘13
+_Theories of Media- and Communication Studies_ Spring ‘14

-Fall ‘13 Spring ‘14 Fall ‘16
+_Scientific Working Routines_ Fall ‘16